-- Responsible for their timetable in conjunction with class teachers and SENCO - Responsible for duties assigned in IEPs by SET - Responsible for duties assigned by class teachers - Awareness and knowledge of policies which are relevant to their work Code of Behaviour/ Special Ed policy and Child Protection guidelines. - The SNA always works under the direction of the class teacher
+- Responsible for their timetable in conjunction with class teachers and SENCO. - Responsible for duties assigned in IEPs by SET. - Responsible for duties assigned by class teachers. - Be aware of policies which are relevant to their work Code of behaviour/Special Ed policy and Child Protection guidelines. - The SNA always works under the discretion of the class teacher